 Cub Scouts in 2nd Grade or older can earn NOVA awards.
 This year the NOVA award program is focused around Technology.

-Since Youth Protection is the single most important aspect of Scouts BSA we tackle those requirements first.
-In August before any big outings or service projects for the new school year begin, the youth will focus on reviewing the Youth Protection guidelines with their parents.
-Siblings often complete those requirements together.
 All new adults are strongly encouraged to take the Youth Protection free online course once, and all scout leaders will review and renew their completions of the youth protection courses to make sure they are compliant with their bi-annual requirements.

 You can find the Pack at Halloween Happenings, and October is also our first pack service project of the school year.
 Historically, we have volunteered with a collaboration of churches to run games for the community at a Trunk or Treat.

 A long time tradition for families of Villa Park is Joyful Traditions.
-Ever year Pack 122 sponsors a tree along the Prairie Path for the Joyful Traditions display.
+Every year Pack 122 sponsors a tree along the Prairie Path for the Joyful Traditions display.
 We have a short pack meeting outdoors by our tree and then turn families loose to have fun and this family oriented event.

 Did you know that Joyful Traditions was created by Villa Park Cub Scout Pack 33 which merged with Pack 122 about ten years ago?